cau-riken/nzp_gs_smooth/README.md

 # NanoZoomer Connectomics Pipeline: standalone version of the Gauss-Seidel Iteration Scheme
 Python standalone version of the Gauss-Seidel Iteration Scheme by [Gaffling et al. (2015)](https://www.ncbi.nlm.nih.gov/pubmed/25312918) to smooth high-frequency distortions across a stack of brain section images.

-Nipype ready code - inner functions used inside the 'run' function.
+The essential 'run' function is Nipype ready code (all of the inner functions that are used are placed inside it).

-Author: Alexander Woodward, Connectome Analysis Unit, RIKEN CBS, Wako, Japan
+Author: Alexander Woodward, Connectome Analysis Unit, RIKEN CBS, Wako, Japan.
 Email: alexander.woodward at riken dot jp

 If you use this code for your exciting research, please cite the paper that describes the computational pipeline that this code is a part of: